dhiway/cord/origin/orbis/provider-node/README.md

 ## HTTP surfaces

-The bounded v6 routes are:
+The bounded v4 routes are:

 - operations: `GET /health`, `GET /info`, `GET /stats`, `GET /node`, `PUT /node`;
-- content: `POST /exists`, `GET /read`, `GET /commitment`; the authenticated route identities `POST /commit` and `POST /delete` are reserved for the P4 atomic object-completion cutover and return `503 Service Unavailable` before parsing a body or mutating the store;
+- content: `POST /exists`, `POST /commit`, `GET /read`, `GET /commitment`, `POST /delete`;
 - proofs: `GET /mmr_proof`, `GET /chunk_proof`, `GET /mmr_peaks`, `GET /mmr_subtree`,
   `POST /fetch_nodes`;
+- checkpoints: `GET /checkpoint-signature` (latest only), `POST /checkpoint/sign`, `GET /checkpoint/duty`;
-- replicas: `GET /buckets`, `GET /replica/sync_status`.
+- replicas: `GET /buckets`, `GET /replica/historical_roots`, `GET /replica/sync_status`.

-Both reserved object-mutation routes are fail-closed before authorization, body parsing, byte mutation, or pending-journal creation.
-The store retains its pending-root and pending-deletion types only as a private P4 atomic-cutover bearer.
-No production route or worker drains those journals, and they are not public SDK requests or Commons runtime calls.
-Canonical deletion completion is driven independently from finalized manifest-deletion duties and `acknowledge_manifest_deletion`.
+`POST /delete` is fail-closed: the same finalized provider and agreement checks run again and the agreement must already be finalized as `Cancelled` or `Expired`.
+The local agreement string is never sufficient authorization.
+The store first atomically appends a tombstone leaf and a pending deletion journal entry.
+It journals the exact tombstone leaf, then fsyncs a provider-root append followed by `acknowledge_deletion(agreement, content_commitment, root_sequence, root, leaf_index, leaf_count, inclusion_proof)` to the outbox before removing bytes.
+All pending root journal entries are flushed in ascending sequence under one shared mutation/outbox lock; a deletion root and acknowledgement are queued as one ordering unit.
+The runtime folds the exact leaf through its bounded frontier, derives root/count, and requires the root transaction to finalize first, rejects sequence/leaf-count rollback, derives the canonical tombstone leaf from the agreement, content and provider, and verifies the bounded duplicate-last Merkle proof.
+Agreement pruning remains blocked until the provider-signed acknowledgement finalizes.

 ## Persistence and workers

 Blob and index writes use same-directory temporary files, file/directory fsync, and atomic rename.
+Content records are append-only proof leaves; deletion appends a distinct tombstone leaf, changing the committed root while preserving historic proof indices.
+A pending-deletion journal is replayed after crashes, and bytes are never removed before the acknowledgement outbox entry is durable.
-The deferred P4 DiskStore model retains append-only proof leaves and private pending journals, but production does not create or replay generic object-completion records.
-Replica node fetches are bounded to 1024, bucket names to 255 bytes, and object keys to 1024 bytes.
+Checkpoint history is bounded to 1024 entries, list pages to 100, replica node fetches to 1024, bucket names to 255 bytes, and object keys to 1024 bytes.

-The process runs only canonical runtime and private-data-plane coordinators:
+The process runs three coordinators:

-1. checkpoint-v2 duty intake stages one fixed-finalized runtime snapshot for the canonical checkpoint stack;
-2. checkpoint-v2 quorum, confirmation, and governed publication run through their dedicated metadata-derived lanes;
-3. manifest-deletion intake signs and fsyncs canonical acknowledgement requests;
-4. replication reconciliation and repair operate on the authenticated checkpoint-v2 data plane.

-There is no production generic checkpoint signer, challenge checkpoint submitter, provider-root flusher, agreement-deletion flusher, or generic checkpoint HTTP surface.
+1. checkpoint coordinator signs the current domain-separated Blake2b Merkle root;
+2. challenge responder rescans the finalized runtime's next 128 due-block indices while advancing its safe cursor only to finalized height, verifies the challenged root locally, and fsyncs a domain-separated proof bound to challenge, agreement, content, provider and root;
+3. replica coordinator continuously verifies the local index/root/frontier/history state.
+Open challenges resolve their snapshotted root from the append history and sign that exact root and leaf count; unknown roots fail closed.

 Run the consumer with the provider account secret URI in `ORBIS_PROVIDER_ACCOUNT_SURI`: